eoguzinci/traffic_sign_classification/Traffic_Sign_Classifier.md

 ## Project: Build a Traffic Sign Recognition Classifier

-In this notebook, a template is provided for you to implement your functionality in stages, which is required to successfully complete this project.
-If additional code is required that cannot be included in the notebook, be sure that the Python code is successfully imported and included in your submission if necessary.

-> **Note**: Once you have completed all of the code implementations, you need to finalize your work by exporting the iPython Notebook as an HTML document.
-Before exporting the notebook to html, all of the code cells need to have been run so that reviewers can see the final implementation and output.
-You can then export the notebook by using the menu above and navigating to  \n",
-    "**File -> Download as -> HTML (.html)**.
-Include the finished document along with this notebook as your submission.

-In addition to implementing code, there is a writeup to complete.
-The writeup should be completed in a separate file, which can be either a markdown file or a pdf document.
-There is a [write up template](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/writeup_template.md) that can be used to guide the writing process.
-Completing the code template and writeup template will cover all of the [rubric points](https://review.udacity.com/#!/rubrics/481/view) for this project.

-The [rubric](https://review.udacity.com/#!/rubrics/481/view) contains "Stand Out Suggestions" for enhancing the project beyond the minimum requirements.
-The stand out suggestions are optional.
-If you decide to pursue the "stand out suggestions", you can include the code in this Ipython notebook and also discuss the results in the writeup file.

->**Note:** Code and Markdown cells can be executed using the **Shift + Enter** keyboard shortcut.
-In addition, Markdown cells can be edited by typically double-clicking the cell to enter edit mode.
+In this notebook, a template is provided for us to implement traffic sign classification in stages, which is required to successfully complete this project.
+Onto the template I have built a LeNet neural network mode and trained model over a german traffic signs database given whic can be found in http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset.
+The validation  is also selected inside the training database by splitting it into two subsamples.
+The test sample is also provide at the database separately.
+In addition, I have tested the performance of my network with completely new images that I have downloaded from internet.
+I tried to cover all the rubric points provided by Udacity Self-Driving Car Team [rubric points](https://review.udacity.com/#!/rubrics/481/view) which holds the minimum rquirements to pass the project.

 ---
 ## Step 0: Load The Data